codedge-llc/commandex/README.md

 ### Formatting

-This project uses Elixir's `mix format` for formatting.
-Add a hook in your editor of choice to run it after a save.
+This project uses Elixir's `mix format` and [Prettier](https://prettier.io) for formatting.
+Add hooks in your editor of choice to run it after a save.
 Be sure it respects this project's `.formatter.exs`.

 ### Commits